ReStartQ/anicour/README.md

 # Courier
 Courier is an Anime, Manga, and Light Novel Tracking Application for Windows.
 <br>
-It uses AniList's API service to help manage and track your Anime, Manga, and Light Novels all in one app.
+It uses [AniList](https://anilist.co/home) to help manage and track your Anime, Manga, and Light Novels all in one app.

 # Getting Started
 [Run or Install](https://github.com/ReStartQ/Courier/blob/main/RunOrInstall.md)